Neutreeko

 Movement: A piece slides orthogonally or diagonally until stopped by

-an occupied square or the border of the board.
+or the border of the board.
 Black always moves first.

 Objective: To get three in a row, orthogonally or diagonally.
 The row must be connected.